MEET THE AUTHOR

 • Students may not understand the definition of a factor.

-• Teachers should avoid using phrases like “cancel” instead say “reduce to one” or “sum to zero.”
+• Teachers should avoid using the word “cancel.”
+Instead, say “reduce to one” or “sum to zero.”

 x² + 3x – x²